 To achieve better business outcomes, it's essential to adopt an inclusive leadership style that values diverse perspectives, promotes open communication, and fosters a culture where everyone can be themselves at work.
 According to Korn Ferry, companies that prioritize diversity and inclusion can expect the following benefits:

 So, what does it take to really build a culture of inclusion in a diverse workplace?
 Being inclusive is ensuring that every member of your team is given the recognition, respect, and support needed to thrive at what they do.
 It means creating a level-playing field that supports employees today, so they can grow into leaders of tomorrow.

-Creating a level-playing field for leadership development
+Create a fair opportunity for leadership development

-Provide D&I Training for Leaders
+Provide D&I training for leaders

 Redefine the leadership criteria

 Leaders with a better understanding of D&I, and ways to implement it, can redefine what leadership means for their organization.
 Through brainstorming sessions and focus groups, leaders can contribute to an unbiased set of leadership competencies.
 Many global organizations have already laid the groundwork for this.